Skip to main content

 Latest updates

 It is planned to conduct another Europe-wide survey of Beech and Pine ectomycorrhizas and re-sample selected ICP Forests plots that were already sampled in 2013-2015.
 The aim of this survey is to understand how changing environmental variables influence ECM communities over time.
-To capture the influence of environmental change, selected ICP Forests plots will include a plots where key environmental variables increased, decreased and where these stayed the same within the previous 5-7 years.
+To capture the influence of environmental change, selected ICP Forests plots will include plots where key environmental variables increased, decreased and where these stayed the same within the previous 5-7 years.

 Our Involvement